ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 `kubectl exec -it attacker-pod -- /bin/sh`

 This will start a shell as root of the pod.

+#### Finding Flag 4

 Going into the `root` directory, we can find `root.txt` that contains the final flag: flag 4.

 ![flag4](/img/palsforlife/root_txt.png)